 Vinsanto falls on to the palate as an excellent dessert wine and (as its name attests) has been extensively used in the Catholic Eucharist ceremony over the years.

-vertheless, the winery has retained its traditional aesthetic and outlook, which couples perfectly with its views out over the caldera.
+Even though it has added a modern facade, the winery has managed to keep it’s traditional aesthetic and outlook, which couples perfectly with its views out over the caldera.

 Venetsanos Winery is open 10 am to 6 pm every day except Sunday, with wine tasting tours and accompanying lunches available via booking.